juliaguida/oystercard/apprenticeship_starting_pack/README.md

 # Apprenticeship course outline

-***Please note, we're constantly iterating on aspects of the course so there may be subtle errors in the following materials.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 ## Bootcamp

 During the first 12 weeks of your apprenticeship, you'll work through 10 modules of learning to acquire the skills and behaviours described in the [18 standard points](https://airtable.com/shrTRRuegEe7fQ49t).